Do you believe you are worthy right now, just as you are?

 Three: Your purpose in life is to work consistently to cultivate and share your unique goodness with the world.

 Your purpose in life is not to look a certain way, weigh a certain amount, have a certain salary, or work at a certain kind of job.
 Your purpose in life is to express your unique goodness.
 And when you act with the intention to do this, you are exactly where you need to be and doing exactly what you need to do.

 You Already Know This on Some Level

-The idea of being worthy right now may sound odd, but you already understand this idea on some level.
+The idea of being worthy right now may sound odd.
+But believe it or not, you already understand this idea on some level.

 Each of these flowers have their own unique goodness.

 Furthermore, a plant doesn’t have to do or be anything other than itself.
-For instance, in an imaginary world where coneflower plants have emotions and the ability to talk with people, if a coneflower worried and fretted because it didn’t look like a rose, we would tell the coneflower that it was excellent and beautiful just by expressing its unique goodness.
-We would tell it that we already have roses in the world, and what we need are coneflowers.
+For instance, consider an imaginary world where coneflower plants have emotions and the ability to talk with people.
+If a coneflower worried and fretted because it didn’t look like a rose, we would tell the coneflower that it was excellent and beautiful just by expressing its unique goodness.
+And we would tell it that we already have roses in the world, and what we need are coneflowers.

 In the same way, you aren’t supposed to look and act like other people.
 We already have enough of them.
 What we need is you.

 How Do We Nurture our Unique Goodness?